 Reindeer along the road

-The National Tourist Route to Havøysund runs from the costal sami village Kokelv to fishing village Havøysund, a total distance of 67 km.
+The National Scenic Route to Havøysund runs from the costal sami village Kokelv to fishing village Havøysund, a total distance of 67 km.
 For most of the trip we drove with the Arctic Ocean on one side and a barren rocky landscape on the other.

 Slate rock formation along the road